Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 There seems to be general agreement with regard to this ship in my various sources (which is unusual).
 Here is what they say about Bosphorus:

 "Nortraships flåte" states she was interned in Algiers on June 22-1940.
 Renamed Ste Mathilde when requisitioned by the Vichy French, but was not used by them.
-Found in Algiers after the allied invasion and returned to Notraship's register on Dec.
+She was still in Algiers upon the Allied invasion and was returned to Nortraship's register on Dec.
 4-1942.

-Roger W. Jordan's "The World's Merchant Fleets 1939" also agrees she was seized in Algiers in June-1940, but says she was renamed Ste Mathilde that same year, recaptured by the allies in Nov.-'42, sailed under her original name and the Norwegian flag from 1943.
+Roger W. Jordan's "The World's Merchant Fleets 1939" also agrees she was seized in Algiers in June-1940, but says she was renamed Ste Mathilde that same year (incorrect), recaptured by the allies in Nov.-1942, sailed under her original name and the Norwegian flag from 1943.

 Events Leading up to the Internment:

 *A French visitor to my website has told me that according to his records Bosphorus sailed from Le Verdon on May 20-1940 in convoy 58 XF under French escort.
-To Casablanca.
+To Casablanca (Page 1 gives arrival there on May 24).
 Sailed from a southern French port (Marseilles) on June 19-1940 in Convoy P 7 under French escort.
 At Oran June 22.
-As can be seen, all of this matches up with what can be found in her Voyage Record - follow the convoy links provided there.
-Fernhill, K. G. Meldahl, and Tønsbergfjord are indeed listed in Convoy P 7, but Favør is not mentioned.
+As can be seen, all of this matches up with what can be found in Hague's Voyage Record above - follow the convoy links provided there.
+Fernhill, K. G. Meldahl and Tønsbergfjord are indeed listed in Convoy P 7, but Favør is not mentioned.

 A "Wave" of Escapes 1941:

 The second escape from Bosphorus took place in a stolen fishing vessel during the night leading up to July 31.
-The only crew member from Bosphorus taking part in this get-away was deckboy Gunnar Heitmann, the other 5 were from Regina and Langanger whose crews had been placed on Bosphorus in July that year following the requsitioning of their own ships.
-(According to "Sjømann, lang vakt" by Guri Hjeltnes Bosphorus had taken on board 21 from M/T Regina and 22 from M/T Langanger on July 21-1941, as already mentioned further up on this page).
+The only crew member from Bosphorus taking part in this get-away was deckboy Gunnar Heitmann, while the other 5 were from Regina and Langanger, whose crews had been placed on Bosphorus in July that year following the requisitioning of their own ships.
+(According to "Sjømann, lang vakt" by Guri Hjeltnes, Bosphorus had taken on board 21 from M/T Regina and 22 from M/T Langanger on July 21-1941, as already mentioned further up on this page).

 This escape was also successful, so on Aug.
 16 another 6 men disappeared from the ship in a stolen boat.
-From Bosphorus' own crew Mechanic Willy Strøm came along, while the other 5 were again from Regina's and Langanger's crew.
+From Bosphorus' own crew Motorman Willy Strøm came along, while the other 5 were again from Regina's and Langanger's crew.
+(This external page has the story of Motorman Helge Emanuelsen from Regina who is said to have escaped on Aug.
+17-1941 - perhaps he was among those who came along in this stolen boat from Bosphorus?).

 This meant that 35 men were now able to get back into allied service.
-Additionally, before the crews from Langanger and Regina had arrived Algiers, 12 men from those ships had gotten away while still interned in Bone, before their own ships were requisitioned.
-Some details can be found under Regina.
+Additionally, before the crews from Langanger and Regina had arrived Algiers, 12 men from those ships had gotten away while still interned in Bone, prior to their own ships being requisitioned.
+Some details can be found on my page about Regina.

 Remaining Crew - To Freedom:

 Out of Bosphorus' original complement of 26, only 14 were now left, namely Captain Nils L. Hansen, 2nd.
-Mate Viggo Trosdahl, Carpenter Anton Melbye, Boatswain Johan Holten, Able Seaman Anton Askildsen, Able Seaman Endre Søreide, 1st Engineer Magnus Svendsen, 2nd Engineer Rolf Welgård, 3rd Engineer Torgrim Henriksen, Mechanic Johny Eliassen, Mechanic Arne K. Thommessen (author of the article), Cook Hilmar Storhaug, Galleboy Georg Ness and Saloongirl Walborg Reistvedt.
-They got to experience the allied landings in Algiers close-up.
+Mate Viggo Trosdahl, Carpenter Anton Melbye, Boatswain Johan Holten, Able Seaman Anton Askildsen, Able Seaman Endre Søreide, 1st Engineer Magnus Svendsen, 2nd Engineer Rolf Welgaard, 3rd Engineer Torgrim Henriksen, Motorman Johny Eliassen, Motorman Arne K. Thommessen (author of the article), Cook Hilmar Storhaug, Galleboy Georg Ness and Saloongirl Valborg Reistveit (who was married to R. Welgaard - again, see my Warsailor Stories section, which has several pictures from their time in internment).
+They got to experience the Allied landings in Algiers close up.
 The boatswain was shot and injured at this time, but it proved not to be serious.
 A. Thommessen describes what it was like during those first few days, and how they felt at the sight of D/S Bergensfjord arriving on Nov.
-9-1942, the day after the allied landings.
-That evening they were invited to the Norwegian ship for the first decent meal they had had in a very long time, because one of their biggest problems all along had been the food situation while interned.
+9-1942, the day after the Allied landings (it'll be noticed, when following the link to my page about Bergensfjord, that this does not agree with her Voyage Record for this period).
+That evening they were invited to the Norwegian ship for the first decent meal they had had in a very long time, because one of their biggest problems all along had been the food situation while interned (this problem is further discussed, in Norwegian, at the link to my Warsailor Stories section above).

-In those early days following the allied landings it could be quite nerve racking at times, because they found themselves right in the firing line, but after a while things settled down and Bosphorus was taken to dock, whereupon she could head out in a convoy to Gibraltar on Dec.
-4-1942, after 895 days in internment.
-On board were also survivors from D/S Selbo.
-From Gibraltar Bosphorus joined another convoy for the U. K., arriving Greenock on Dec.
+In those early days following the Allied landings it could be quite nerve racking at times, because they found themselves right in the firing line, but after a while things settled down and Bosphorus was taken to dock, whereupon she could head out in a convoy to Gibraltar on Dec.
+4-1942 (according to Thommessen), after 895 days in internment.
+On board were also survivors from D/S Selbo (follow the link for details on what had happened to her).
+From Gibraltar, Bosphorus joined another convoy for the U. K., arriving Greenock on Dec.
 23-1942 - see the second table on my page for Convoy MKS 3; she's listed in the portion which A. Hague refers to as MKS 3Y, together with the Norwegian Brisk, G. C. Brøvig and Kong Sverre.

 A. Thommessen paid off in Jan.-1943 after 4 1/2 years service, and joined the Norwegian gunnery training camp at Dumbarton, Scotland in March that year.
 He later served on Kong Haakon VII, Belnor and Topdalsfjord.